psychemedia/storytelling-notes/master-maid.md

 "Ah, but this isn't so easy a task as you think; bnt I'll teach you how to do it.
 When you get near it, fire and flame will come out of its nostrils, as out of a tar barrel; but look out, and take the bit which hangs behind the door yonder, and throw it right into his jaws, and he will grow so tame that you may do what you like with him."

-Yes! the Prince would mind and do that; and so he sat in there the whole day, talking and chattering with the Maatermaid about one thing and another, but they always came back to how happy they would be if they could only have one another, and get well away from the Giant; and, to tell the truth, the Prince would have clean forgotten both the horse and the hill-side, if the Maatermaid hadn't put him in mind of them when evening drew on, telling him he had better set out to fetch the horse before the Giant came home.
+Yes! the Prince would mind and do that; and so he sat in there the whole day, talking and chattering with the Mastermaid about one thing and another, but they always came back to how happy they would be if they could only have one another, and get well away from the Giant; and, to tell the truth, the Prince would have clean forgotten both the horse and the hill-side, if the Mastermaid hadn't put him in mind of them when evening drew on, telling him he had better set out to fetch the horse before the Giant came home.
 So he set off, and took the bit which hung in the comer, ran up the hill, and it wasn't long before he met the horse, with fire and flame streaming out of its nostrils.
 But he watched his time, and, as the horse came open-jawed up to him, he threw the bit into its mouth, and it stood as quiet as a lamb.
 After that, it was no great matter to ride it home and put it up, you may fancy; and then the Prince went into his room again, and began to carol and sing.

 So the Giant came home again at even with his goats; and the first words he said were, —